adamscarlat/hands-on-ML-with-Scikit-Learn-and-Tensorflow/edition3/ch11-deep-learning/deep-learning.md

   u_b = [(1+4+4)/3, (2+5+8)/3, (3+6+9)/3] = [3,5,6]
   std_b = [(1-3)^2 + (4-3)^2 + (4-3)^2, (2-5)^2 + (5-5)^2 + (8-5)^2, (3-6)^2 + (6-6)^2 + (9-6)^2]
         = [6/3,18/3,18/3] = [2,6,6]
+  ```

-  // Normalize each input feature using mean and std (not shown...).
+  - Normalize each input feature using mean and std (not shown...).
 After this the normalized batch has a
-  // mean of zero and std of 1.
+    mean of zero and std of 1.

-  // Scale and shift each input feature (not shown...).
+  - Scale and shift each input feature (not shown...).
 In reality, not all data follows a normal distribution.
-  // If we let the network scale and shift the batch as needed, it'll learn the correct distribution of the
+    If we let the network scale and shift the batch as needed, it'll learn the correct distribution of the
-  // data.
-In other words, we leave flexibility using learned parameters to learn the data properly
+    data.
+In other words, we leave flexibility using learned parameters to learn the data properly.

-  ```
+* How many new learnable parameters do we add when using BN?
+    - Assume a single layer which takes as input a (m,n) matrix.
+    - Each one of the n features will require a mean and std (not really learned, but still new params), scale
+      and shift. `Therefore n * 4 new parameters per layer`.

 * What about batch normalization during inference?
   - During inference we probably won't have enough instances to compute all those values.
 Using less instances